BekhruzSNiyazov/Virtual-Assistant/README.md

 # What can this assistant do?
 List of things this assistant can do:
-- tell current weather
+- tell current weather (`what's the weather` or anything similar to that)
-- tell jokes
+- tell jokes (`tell me a joke` or anything similar to that)
-- send emails
+- send emails (`send an email` or anything similar to that)
-- translate from and to pretty much every language
+- translate from and to pretty much every language (`translate hello world to English` or anything similar to that)
-- look up a word in dictionary
+- look up a word in dictionary (`what does hello mean` or anything similar to that)
-- search for people on Wikipedia
+- search for people on Wikipedia (`who is Joe Biden` or anything similar to that)
-- chat with you
+- chat with you (`anything`)
-- get news from Google
+- get news from Google (`news about Joe Biden` or anything similar to that)
-- create reminders
+- create reminders (`create a reminder` or anything similar to that)
-- create timers
+- create timers (`set a timer` or anything similar to that)
-- cancel timers
+- cancel timers (`cancel the 1st timer` or anything similar to that)
-- display the timers
+- display the timers (`show me the timers` or anything similar to that)
-- *search for anything you might possibly want*
+- *search for anything you might possibly want* (`search for Joe Biden` or anything similar to that)

 # License
 This code is licensed with Apache License 2.0